Psalms 20

 9verseSave, LORD!
 Let the King answer us when we call!

-Key Content and Message
+Key Points and Meaning

 Try Applying It to Yourself